ramatejaa/live-wpm-10-fastfinger/Readme.md

-note: paste the source in the console
+note: paste the source in the console 10 fast finger
+create: GPT
+prompt: ramatejaa